higson-io/motor-insurance-advanced/README.md

-# Hyperon Motor-Insurance Demo App
+# Higson Motor-Insurance Demo App

-This is a sample application to demonstrate capabilities of Hyperon.io library and our own persistence mechanism - called hyperon-persistence.
+This is a sample application to demonstrate capabilities of Higson.io library and our own persistence mechanism - called higson-persistence.

-Hyperon.io tutorials are available [here](https://www.hyperon.io/docs/tutorials).
+Higson.io tutorials are available [here](https://www.higson.io/docs/start-documentation).

 ## Prerequisites